System Design Space

 Use chapters 1-4 to align vocabulary and fundamentals.

-After finishing, move to production-focused AI and modern LLM system resources.
+After finishing, move on to resources about real AI systems, large language models, and modern AI engineering.

 Related chapters